-If only there was a way to create a steady stream of new customers.
+If only there was a checklist of lead generation examples to kickstart a steady stream of new customers.
 That would make you more confident and help you avoid any uncomfortable conversations at home.

 Have you ever felt this way?
 If you have, there’s good news, just keep reading. ;o)

 You’ve survived launching your business, but the ebbs and flows of new customers can make owning a business stressful.

 You need a process in place that will generate sales leads for your business.
 With this, you’ll gain peace of mind and be able to sleep at night knowing you’ll have a consistent flow of new selling opportunities daily.